ICods-tech/icods/README.md

 # ICods
 Repository for the implementation of the ICods project.

+## Diagram entity and relationship

-Developed by: Júlio Raphael and Lucas Moreira.
+### Developed by: Júlio Raphael and Lucas Moreira.